Dr Amirah Iqbal

 - Couples counselling

-Please get in touch for my fees in St Albans and London practices
+Please get in touch for rates for insurance and medico-legal

 I believe everyone should have the opportunity to access therapeutic services.
-If you are in genuine hardship, please get in touch as I have a sliding scale (please enquire about my availability in the first instance).
+If you are in genuine hardship, please get in touch as I have a sliding scale, and offer 2 pro-bono cases at any one time.

 - An introduction to trauma